borgquist/json-cacher/README.md

 - Detects whether to use `python` or `python3` on your system
 - Creates and activates a virtual environment if one doesn't exist
 - Installs required dependencies if they're missing
-- Creates `.env` and `config.json` from examples if they don't exist
+- Creates `config.json` from `config.example.json` if it doesn't exist
 - Runs both the fetcher and API server
 - Adapts to different environments (local, server, Docker)